Skip to main content

 Since 2006

-1. Your Logo Needs a System, Not a Single File
+Your Logo Needs a System, not a Single File

-The days of using a single JPEG logo and forcing it everywhere are over.
+The days of using a single JPEG logo and forcing it everywhere was over many years ago.
+Modern brands — even small ones — need a logo system, this includes:

 • A horizontal (landscape) version